For every kind of project you’ll tackle, there exists a right paint for the job. You’ve just got to know how to find it.

 Study the color.

 When choosing color, don’t rely on instinct alone.
 That hue you adore in the store could turn you off once it’s on the walls of the house.
 Take home some samplings of your chosen hues and view them in different light conditions.
-If possible, get 2 oz. sample jars or the color matching charts common at stores, but don’t expect
+If possible, get 2 oz. sample jars or the color matching charts common at stores, but don’t expecta perfect match.

 Color intensifies over large areas, so it’s better to go too light on a given shade than too dark.
 That’s especially true with flat paints, which absorb light and therefore appear darker on a wide area.